LenchenL/documentation/UniGuide/UniGuide.md

 - [Microsoft SQL Server Management Studio 17.5](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms)
 - Notepad
 - GitHub account
-- Okta developer account (se below how to set it up)
+- Okta developer account (see below how to set it up)

+## Okta configuration
+In this section you will configue authorization presets in Okta web interface.
+Configuring Okta in advance will allow us to use ports designated as trusted.